Last updated on March 12th, 2018 at 01:25 pm

 Preheat your oven to 350 F degrees.
 Spray a 10 inch angel food cake pan with cooking spray.
 Set aside.

-In a large bowl combine the flour, baking soda, baking powder, salt, walnuts and salt.
+In a large bowl combine the flour, baking soda, baking powder, salt, and walnuts.

 In another medium bowl mash the bananas using a fork or a potato masher.
 Add the sour cream, eggs, applesauce, vanilla extract and granulated sugar and whisk everything together.